autowarefoundation/autoware/planning/autoware_mission_planner/README.md

 ### Rerouting

 Reroute here means changing the route while driving.
 Unlike route setting, it is required to keep a certain distance from vehicle to the point where the route is changed.
+If the ego vehicle is not on autonomous driving state, the safety checking process will be skipped.

 ![rerouting_safety](./media/rerouting_safety.svg)